erginbas/erginbas.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yigit Efe Erginbas, a second-year [Electrical Engineering and Computer Science (EECS)](https://eecs.berkeley.edu/) PhD student at UC Berkeley, advised by [Kannan Ramchandran](https://people.eecs.berkeley.edu/~kannanr/index.html) and [Thomas Courtade](http://people.eecs.berkeley.edu/~courtade/).
+I'm a second-year PhD student in Electrical Engineering and Computer Science (EECS) at UC Berkeley, advised by [Kannan Ramchandran](https://people.eecs.berkeley.edu/~kannanr/index.html) and [Thomas Courtade](http://people.eecs.berkeley.edu/~courtade/).
 I am interested in problems at the intersection of computational economics, algorithms, statistics, and machine learning with a focus on theory and methods.
-Before Berkeley, I obtained my B.Sc. in [Electrical Engineering](https://ee.bilkent.edu.tr/en/) from Bilkent University in 2021.
+I obtained my B.Sc. in Electrical Engineering from Bilkent University in 2021.